 - Together with Professor Gerard Woodward, I successfully supervised our first cohort, who began in October 2012.

-- Professor Woodward and I began working with our fourth cohort in October 2015.
+- Professor Woodward and I began working with our tenth cohort in October 2021.

 PhD in Creative Writing Research Forum

-Together with Professor Gerard Woodward and Professor Kate Pullinger, I convene this specialist forum, which meets each month.
+- Together with Professor Gerard Woodward, I convene this specialist forum, which meets each month.

 Research and academic outputs